clickbg/homekit-monitord/README.md

 **IKEA Tradfri Smart Outlet setup**
 --
 IKEA Tradfri smart outlet is ideal for us since it can be controlled outside of HomeKit and doesn't require internet.
-If you want me to add support for other smart outlet please get in touch.

 ***Getting access token***
 In the container there is a helper script which you can use to register and discover devices on your IKEA Tradfri Hub: